lucidium2000/IRIS/README.md

 •	Hops per location can also be defined here, the default is 10, but can be set higher.

 •	Due to the nature of how the tests work, please limit total hops to 50 per agent, for optimal performance.
-(For example, 5 tests at 10 hops ’5x10=50’, or 3 tests at 15 hops ’3x15=15’, etc.) Most locations will be under 20.
+(For example, 5 tests at 10 hops ’5x10=50’, or 3 tests at 15 hops ’3x15=15’, etc.) Most locations will reach destination under 20 hops.

 •	Bundled in the resource folder are templates for alerting and dashboards.